skip to main content

 WHAT IF I AM TAKING THE AP EXAM FOR THE LANGUAGE THIS SPRING?
 CAN I STILL APPLY?

 First, verify if you meet the eligibility criteria through other means (e.g., coursework).
 If not, you can still submit your application by the specified deadline.
 In this case, your application will be marked as "conditionally accepted," and you will receive your diploma without the Seal of Biliteracy until you provide your exam score report.
-Please note that school offices are closed during the summer, so you'll need to wait until August to submit your exam report and receive your Seal of Biliteracy.
+Please note that school offices are closed during the summer, so you may need to wait until August to submit your exam report and receive your Seal of Biliteracy.
 It's crucial to ensure that you submit your exam score report no later than August 12; otherwise, your application will be considered incomplete, and you will not receive the Seal.